 As noted previously, the permanent population within Wellington's corporate boundaries does not represent the population actually served by Wellington's Water Utility.
 Specifically, not all residents within Wellington's corporate boundaries receive water service from Wellington.
 Some residents use private potable wells and others are served by the Palm Beach County Water Utilities Department.
 Further, Wellington also serves people outside of Wellington corporate limits.
 Adjusting the EAR population figure for these factors, Wellington Water Utility served a permanent population of approximately 55,125 in 2007.
-Of this total, approximately 48,285 were within Wellington's corporate boundaries.
+Of this total, approximately 48,285 were within Wellington's corporate boundaries and approximately 6,840 were outside the corporate boundaries.
 The 6,840 people outside Wellington reside within the corporate boundaries of the Village of Royal Palm Beach and Unincorporated Palm Beach County.
 These customers represent approximately 12 percent of the total population served.
 Table 1 summarizes population served both inside and outside Wellington's corporate boundaries.
 All water customers are billed directly by Wellington.